Knowing how to treat sour crop can might mean the difference between life and death for your chickens.

 How to treat sour crop

-When it comes to chickens, they tend to be difficult to successfully treat once they get sick enough, so preventing illness is much better than treating it after the fact (believe me on this!)
+Chickens tend to be difficult to successfully treat once they get sick enough, so preventing illness is much better than treating it after the fact (believe me on this!)

 However, even if you do your best to prevent illnesses, your chickens might develop sour crop anyway.